Opportunity Attacks in D&D 5e (Updated for the 2024 Rules)

 Teleportation and Forceful Movement

-Another strategic tip that can be found in this clause is creating opportunity attacks by forcing your opponents to move by using their reaction or movement.
-Examples of how to do this are the dissonant whispers, command, or fear spells.
+This clause also allows you to maximize Opportunity Attacks by forcing your opponents to move using their Reaction or movement.
+Examples of how to do this are the Dissonant Whispers, Command, or Fear spells.

 Maximizing Your Opportunity Attacks

-• Add Extra Damage: Class features that add extra damage to your strikes, like the rogue’s Sneak Attack, barbarian’s Rage, or paladin’s Divine Smite, are all good ways to increase the potency of your opportunity attacks.
-Rogues are the best example of this because their Sneak Attack usually nets huge damage and can only be used once per turn.
+• Add Extra Damage: Class features that add extra damage to your strikes, like the Rogue’s Sneak Attack, Barbarian’s Rage, or Paladin’s Divine Smite, are all good ways to increase the potency of your Opportunity Attacks.
+Rogues and Paladins are the best examples of this because their Sneak Attack and Paladin’s Smite usually net huge damage and can only be used once per turn.
 By creating opportunities to attack while it’s not their turn, rogues can increase their damage exponentially.

 Avoiding Opportunity Attacks